Syssos/Go_Shell/filelog/README.md

 # Filelog

 Filelog is a tool designed to quickly and easily log an incident to a file.
-This was original created to log any errors as well as a start/end timestime.
+This was original created to log any errors as well as a start/end timestamp.

 ## Usage